kevinjohncutler/edt/README.md

 Consult `help(edt)` after importing.
 The module exposes `edt` and `edtsq`, which now delegate to the unified ND backend (`edt_nd` / `edtsq_nd`) and therefore support any dimensionality ≥1 without selecting specialised kernels.
 Boolean inputs are still handled efficiently.

-Legacy 1D/2D/3D entry points remain available through `edt.original` (clone the upstream repository into `original_repo/` and build it to enable them).
+Legacy 1D/2D/3D entry points remain available through `edt.legacy` (clone the upstream repository into `original_repo/` and build it to enable them).
 For convenience the names (`edt`, `edtsq`, `sdf`, etc.) are re-exported as thin aliases that forward to the packaged legacy module once it is built.
 For new code, prefer the ND APIs.

 The two optional parameters are `anisotropy` and `black_border`.
 Anisotropy is used to correct for distortions in voxel space, e.g. if X and Y were acquired with a microscope, but the Z axis was cut more corsely.